Category: Password Managers

 Enpass

-NordPass fails first because accessing the vault requires creating and maintaining a hosted vendor account.
+NordPass fails first because it requires creating and maintaining a vendor-hosted account to access the vault before using the password manager.

 Verdict